-After our season together, about half who’d been with us returned to participation in their home churches.
-But the experience had a deep impact and that led to a worship service at Norma and Andrew’s house where we formed First Coast Missional Communities (now LoveFirst Coast).
-We still valued our connections to traditional local churches but we could not return to church as usual.
-We committed to journeying together, devoted simply to blessing our neighbors and serving in our city.
-As our ministry became established, the administrative load became lighter, and the leadership for the ministry was shared.
-Eventually, our pastor was able to become “bi-vocational”, working a traditional job while continuing to lead our church.
+After our season together, about half who’d been with us returned to participation home churches.
+But the experience had a deep impact: we still valued our connections to traditional local churches, but we could not return to church as usual.
+Several of us committed to journeying together and formed First Coast Missional Communities – which we now call LoveFirst Coast.
+We gathered for prayer and discipleship, invested in each other, and looked for opportunities to bless our neighbors and serve in our city.
+Over time, the administrative load became light and others stepped into leadership.
+This enabled our pastor to be “bi-vocational”, working a full-time day job while helping to lead the church.

 We began developing rhythms of doing life together around fellowship, worship, discipleship and mission.
 Sundays, many of us engaged in, and even joined, local congregations, intent on being a blessing.
 During the week, we served.
 Some of us served together.
 We gathered weekly in “huddles” to learn tools and skills for discipleship, to encourage one another, to pray, and to “spur one another on to love and good deeds.”
 (Heb 10:25).
 Once a month, we gathered for worship.

 Our huddles have become incubators for mission.
 As a group, we see ourselves as sent.
 This has led to ministry happening across our city, in our workplaces, and even around the world.
 We have ministries in three hospitals, on a college campus, in two elementary schools, on the Navy base, in three construction firms, with Young Life, Young Lives, numerous churches, with refugees, and “wherever we find ourselves.”